 Unfortunately, many companies are making that purchase.
 They're paying for a website that looks great, but when they look under the hood, they realize they're not going anywhere.
-Determining a price for website design services comes down to more than some numbers after a dollar sign.
+Determining a price for website design services comes down to more than a number on an invoice.
 You need to be paying for the right services if you want a site that pays for itself and helps grow your brand.

 The actual cost of website design services can fluctuate based on several variables.
 This uncertainty can be frustrating when attempting to plan or budget.
 While you cannot always anticipate an exact figure, it is possible to ballpark the cost of a website design or redesign.
 Let’s go through some of the factors that can influence that price.

 I can already hear you muttering, Wow, that’s helpful.
 And you’re right!
-A range this broad is not helpful to your planning in the least.
-But while the overall range for website design pricing varies to this extent, the price range for your website redesign will be much more targeted.
+A range this broad is not beneficial for your planning in the least.
+But while the overall capacity for website design pricing varies to this extent, the price range for your website redesign will be much more targeted.

-Let’s zero in on your specific baseline by examining a few of the factors that have the greatest impact on pricing.
+Let’s zero in on your specific range by examining a few factors that have the most significant impact on pricing.

-1. Experience or Skill Level of Website Designer
+1. Experience or Skill Level of the Web Designer

 Why is this a factor?

-With the advent of tools like WordPress and Squarespace, even the least experienced designer can create a website.
-As helpful as these tools can be for the less tech-savvy among us, they may not be the best option for creating an effective website for your business.
+With the advent of tools like HubSpot and WordPress, even the least experienced designer can create a website.
+As helpful as these tools can be for the less tech-savvy among us, there may be better options for creating an effective website for your business.

 How does this affect pricing?

-Like professionals in many industries, website designers set their fees based on their experience and their expertise.
-As of the writing of this article, the going rate to hire an entry-level designer is somewhere between $20-35 per hour.
-Comparatively, a more experienced freelancer may run you $75 per hour or more.
+Like professionals in many industries, website designers set their fees based on their experience and expertise.
+As of the writing of this article, the going rate to hire a freelance designer is somewhere between $25-50 per hour.
+A more experienced designer may charge $150 per hour or more.
+And hiring a design agency can cost closer to $200-500 per hour.

-If you want to work with a full-service growth marketing team for your website design, the price will increase even more.
-There are benefits to working with a team, however.
-When you hire a full team, you won't need to hunt down a copywriter and developer in addition to finding a web designer.
-It also means you don't need to coordinate between the three of them to ensure they're working together.
+There are benefits to working with a full-service growth marketing team, but the price will likely be higher.
+When you hire a full team, you don't have to hunt down a copywriter, designer, and developer.
+It also means you don't need to coordinate between them all to manage the project.

 What is the takeaway?